 Of course, we might presume that Zacchaeus “got saved”, reducing it to an after-death transaction as we like to do.
 However, that is an assumption we read into the passage.
 We’re actually not told this; in fact, it’s not the point of the passage.

 What?
-Someone’s eternal salvation is not the point?
+Zacchaeus’ eternal salvation is not the point?

-No, it’s not.
+No, it’s not the point of the account.
 To both ancient Israel and Jesus’ audience, salvation wasn’t about eternal salvation; it wasn’t about “getting saved and going to heaven”.

 So, Who Got Saved?